Best Practices for Canadian Visual Art

 - Best Practices for Visual Artists in Quebec

-- Resources and Best Practices for the Visual, Media and Craft-Based Arts Sector (Ontario)
+- Strengthening the Sector: Resources and Best Practices for the Visual, Media and Craft-Based Arts Sector (Ontario)

 - Code of Practice for the Professional Australian Visual Arts, Craft and Design Sector